ReinardusEvanB/Reinardus-Evan-Data-Analytics-Portfolio/README.md

 Code Examples:
 ### RFM Analysis
 **Background**: The project focused on analyzing a dataset of the user of a bank named Revobank focused on merchant name 'revoush'.
 The dataset included account ID, user personal information (gender, birthdate, Income), user transactions, and other relevant information.
 The project included Loading the dataset, data cleaning, exploratory data analysis, and user segmentation.

-**Goal:** Knowing consumer behavior and consumer purchasing patterns so that we can determine which strategies are suitable for our consumer behavior either retain our loyal consumers or increase the purchasing interest of consumers who have not made transactions with our service for a long time
+**Goal:** Knowing consumer behavior and consumer purchasing patterns so that we can determine which strategies are suitable for our consumer behavior either retain our loyal consumers or increase the purchasing interest of consumers who have not made transactions with our service for a long time.

 **Method & tools:**
 RFM clustering, EDA, Python

 **Results:**
 Based on cluster interpretation, we can offer promotions to the top segments that generate the highest total sales and shopping frequency (namely champions, can't lose them, loyal customers, and at-risk segments).
 It can be seen that these four segments are still lacking in promo-sensitive aspects.
 So if we can increase promotional sensitivity to these four aspects, we can increase the number of transactions and increase total sales for Revobank.
 In conclusion, if you want to focus on the segments that will be given promos in the future, then the segments that will receive special attention are: 'can't lose them' and 'loyal customers' because these two segments still have a low level of promo sensitivity